MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-restrict-and-allow-usage-of-a-record.md

 The following procedure describes how to restrict purchase orders from being posted until they've been approved.
 The new workflow will be based on the existing *Purchase Invoice Approval Workflow* template.

-## <a name="create-a-workflow-step-that-restricts-posting-of-unapproved-purchase-orders"></a>Create a workflow step that restricts posting of unapproved purchase orders
+## Create a workflow step that restricts posting of unapproved purchase orders

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Workflows**, then choose the related link.
 2. On the **Workflows** page, choose the **New Workflow from Template** action.
 Learn more at [Create Workflows from Workflow Templates](across-how-to-create-workflows-from-workflow-templates.md).